tapioaali/ResetButtonForTextField/README.md

 Vaadin 7 add-on **ResetButtonForTextField** version 1.0.3.
+It adds a reset button to the TextField component that allows user to reset the field with one click.

+The reset button is drawn using SVG images in supported browsers and for IE8 there are PNG renders too.

  Also an example project for my blog post.

 Usage: add the JAR to your project, compile widgetset and extend any TextField: